runtimeverification/llvm-backend/matching/README.md

 or transforming it into a new row i', depending on the structure of the pattern P_ij.

 We define default first on rows.
+Once again, this corresponds more or less exactly to Maranget's algorithm except for the inclusion of variable bindings, as patterns, and the generalization to any column.

 * default(i, X) = [P_i1, ..., P_i(j-1), P_i(j+1), ..., P_im] -> C
   where C is the clause of row i except S_i is updated with the binding